machingclee/2020-11-11-deep-learning-study/README.md

 Implement LeNet and train it through the mnist dataset of 0-9.

 ### 2020-11-12-MiniVGGNet
 Implement a similified version of VGG Net.
 Added dropout layer, added momentum and nesterov acceleration in SGD.
 Also introduce BatchNormalization to see difference.
 The validation accuracy is about 0.82.
 We introduce learning rate decay per iteration in kwarg of SGD.
-The decay formula is given by
+The decay formula is given by:

 ![equation](https://latex.codecogs.com/svg.latex?\alpha_0\times%20\frac{1}{1+\underbrace{\boxed{\frac{\displaystyle%20\alpha_0}{\text{batchSize}}}}_{\text{decay}}%20*%20\text{iterations}})